 Founded in 2013 in NYC, iCapital Network is the leading global financial technology company powering the world’s alternative investment marketplace.
 It has transformed the way the wealth management, banking, and asset management industries facilitate access to private markets investments for their high-net-worth clients by providing intuitive, end-to-end technology and service solutions.
 Wealth management firms use iCapital’s solutions to provide clients with quality funds at lower minimums and simplified digital workflows.
 Asset managers and banks leverage iCapital’s technology to streamline and scale their private investments operational infrastructure.
 Additionally, the iCapital ‘flagship’ platform offers financial advisors and their high-net-worth clients’ access to a curated menu of private equity, private credit, hedge funds, and other alternative investments to help meet their investing needs for return and diversification. iCapital’s research and diligence team offers robust analysis alongside the firm’s extensive suite of advisor education, compliance, portfolio management, and portfolio analytics tools and services. iCapital was recognized on the Forbes FinTech 50 list in 2018, 2019, 2020 and 2021, the Forbes America’s Best Startup Employers in 2021, and MMI/Barron’s Industry Awards as Solutions Provider of the Year in 2020.
 As of September 30, 2021, iCapital services more than $93 billion in global client assets across more than 819 funds.
 Employing more than 555 people globally, iCapital is headquartered in NYC and has offices in Zurich, London, Lisbon, Hong Kong and Singapore.

-We strive to provide our clients with advantageous execution prices and trading, risk and portfolio management tools, research facilities and investment products, all at low or no cost, positioning them to achieve superior returns on investments.
-Barron’s ranked Interactive Brokers #1 with 5 out of 5 stars in its February 26, 2021, Best Online Broker Review.
+The company’s four decades of focus on technology and automation enables it to equip clients with a uniquely sophisticated platform to manage their investment portfolios.
+Interactive Brokers strives to provide clients with advantageous execution prices and trading, risk and portfolio management tools, research facilities and investment products, all at low or no cost, positioning them to achieve superior returns on investments.

 iShares unlocks opportunity across markets to meet the evolving needs of investors.
 With more than twenty years of experience and a global line-up of 900+ ETFs, iShares continues to drive progress for the financial industry. iShares funds are powered by the expert portfolio and risk management of BlackRock.